Wyonycteris: Evolutionary relationships

 Wyonycteris is only known from dental remains.
 It is characterized by W-shaped crests on the outer side of the upper molars, a trait that it shares with most insectivorous bats.
 However, Wyonycteris possesses a number of additional cusps on the upper molars that are not present in bats leading many researchers to conclude that it is more closely related to the extinct insectivorous family Nyctitheriidae.
 A recent phylogenetic analysis found most species of Wyonycteris to be within the family Nyctitheriidae, most closely related to the genus Pontifactor.
-Wyonycteris microtis was found to be very distantly related to the other species of Wyonycteris and outside the family Nyctitheriidae.
+Wyonycteris microtis was found to be very distantly related to the other species of Wyonycteris, outside the family Nyctitheriidae and more closely related mammal to bats alongside genus Eosoricodon.

 Rose et al. (2012) compared Wyonycteris to the genus Plagioctenoides and concluded that the two may in fact belong to the same genus.
 If this is the case, the correct genus name would be Plagioctenoides since it was formally named first.